FirstLegoLeague/launcher/docs/userguide.md

 The computer on which the software is installed should be a Windows Intel I5 with 8GB of memory, or better.
 Approximately 1.5 GB of disk space is required.
 The other computers (scorekeepers, timer, scoreboard display) only need to run a browser and therefore have mimimal hardware needs.

-Note: Currently we only support 64-bit computers.
-We are working to extend support to older 32-bit computers.
+Note: Currently we only fully support 64-bit computers.
+The 32-bit installation is available for Beta testing.
+See [32-bit computers](#32bit-computers).

 ### Installation